NeLy-EPFL/flygym/doc/source/api_ref/state.rst

 This page provides the API reference for the ``BaseState`` and the ``KinematicPose``, which is used to define the initial pose (angles at all DoFs) of the simulated fly.

-.. autoclass:: flygym.mujoco.state.BaseState
+.. autoclass:: flygym.state.BaseState
     :members:
     :undoc-members:
     :show-inheritance:
     :inherited-members:

-.. autoclass:: flygym.mujoco.state.KinematicPose
+.. autoclass:: flygym.state.KinematicPose
     :members:
     :undoc-members:
     :show-inheritance: